Luming-L/NGG/assembly_programmes/Comprehensive evaluation of non-hybrid genome assembly tools for third-generation PacBio long-read sequence data.md

 Currently, most long-read OLC pipelines follow a hierarchical approach: use single-molecule sequencing data for long reads correction.
 - select a subset of longer reads as seed data
 - use shorter reads to align against the longer seed data as references, and correct sequencing errors by consensus of the aligned reads
-- use error-corrected reads for a draft
+- use error-corrected reads for a draft assemb
 > [assembler evaluation](https://academic.oup.com/bib/article/20/3/866/4590140)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg5NjY2NTc4Miw2MzE5NDU0NjEsNzU0OD
-QzMjgxLDQyMTcwODQyNiwtMTg2MTQ2NDA0XX0=
+eyJoaXN0b3J5IjpbMTMyOTIzMTg0MywtODk2NjY1NzgyLDYzMT
+k0NTQ2MSw3NTQ4NDMyODEsNDIxNzA4NDI2LC0xODYxNDY0MDRd
+fQ==
 -->